 If you’re a homeowner, then you know how confusing the mortgage disclosure paperwork can be.
 Starting October 3, the government will require that updated disclosure documents are given to those applying for a mortgage.
-The Consumer Financial Protection Bureau’s Know Before You Owe mortgage disclosure rule will streamline the amount of disclosure forms from four to two, among other changes.
+The Consumer Financial Protection Bureau’s Know Before You Owe mortgage disclosure rule will streamline the number of disclosure forms from four to two, among other changes.

 The Cheat Sheet: Why will the government be requiring new disclosure documents?